jack-bradshaw/monorepo/README.md

 ## Contents

 This codebase is structured as a single monolithic repository.
-It contains all code written by [Jack Bradshaw](https://jackbradshaw.io) from 2022 onwards, along with some third party code (isolated to [third_party](third_party)).
+It contains all code written by [Jack Bradshaw](https://jackbradshaw.io) from 2022 onwards, along with third party code/resources (isolated to [third_party](third_party)).

 The top-level projects are: